 So here we go…

-Cut your parsnips into fry like pieces then divide between two mixing bowls.
+- Cut parsnips into fry like pieces then divide between two mixing bowls.

-Arrange fries onto the prepared baking tray/trays.
-Drizzle 1 Tbsp melted coconut oil over both sets of fries.
+- Arrange fries onto the prepared baking tray/trays.
+Drizzle 1 TBS melted coconut oil over both sets of fries.

 *PAID ENDORSEMENT DISCLOSURE: In order for me to support this blog and its activities I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 All of the products I recommend are ones that I either own/have used myself or that I believe to be valuable.
 If your purchase a product via an affiliate link on this blog your cost will stay the same but Cinnamon Eats will receive a small commission, which will be used for the maintenance of this site.
 Thank you for your support!